Bad Waldsee in the Allgäu

 We use the beautiful weather and take a walk around the city lake, which gives us always new views of the city center with its church towers and city gates.
 The lake is the centerpiece of the city because it gives it its quiet character.
 We listen to the sound of the church bells, the lapping of the waves that are whirled up by the oarsmen on the lake, and the scream of the geese flying over the water, instead of the usual urban traffic that is so far away from here we do not hear him.
 We are accompanied on our tour by Walter Gschwind, the spa manager of the town of Bad Waldsee, who tells us that the water of the spa is pumped up from a depth of 1800 meters and feeds the thermal springs on the outskirts.

 Are you traveling with a motorhome?

 - We recommend the Bad Waldsee parking space, Hopfenweiler 2a, 88339 Bad Waldsee.
 However, there are other campsites in the area.
-There you can after a day trip in a Dutch Oven on the portable grill or maybe on that Campfire to prepare your dinner.
+There you can after a day trip in a Dutch Oven or on the portable grill or maybe on that Campfire after a day trip .
+Dutch oven accessories here.